Chapter 4 Unbroken Stare

 Too alive.

-Men I had laughed with.
+Men she had laughed with.

 People who never came home.

-The atmosphere felt wrong.
+The celebration felt wrong.

 Behind the smiles.